tpill90/steam-lancache-prefill/docs/mkdocs/faq.md

 ---

+## Where does SteamPrefill store downloads?

+**SteamPrefill** actually doesn't save anything at all!
+It will simply download data from the Lancache as quickly as it can, without saving the data to disk.
+The Lancache instance will be what is writing game downloads to disk as something is being downloaded through it, whether by using **Steam** or **SteamPrefill**.

+---

 ## How do I pause my running downloads?

 You can pause your downloads at any time by simply pressing `CTRL + C`, which will immediately terminate the application.
 This won't hurt anything at all, and **SteamPrefill** will pickup where it left off during the next `prefill` run.